Semi-Supervised Active Learning for COVID-19 Lung Ultrasound Multi-symptom Classification: Related Work

 \subsection{Active learning}

-AL has been successfully deployed into semantic segmentation \cite{sun2015active}), image classification \cite{beluch2018power}), human pose estimation \cite{liu2017active}, \etc. These applications indicate that AL is a great choice for labeling efforts reduction.
-Besides, there have been many popular selection strategies in the literature, mainly including query by committee, expected error reduction, expected model change, and uncertainty sampling.
-These strategies are usually exploited for single-label classification tasks, which is not suitable for COVID-19 lung US images classification with complex multi-label feature behaviors.
-In this work, to reduce the labeled cost for COVID-19 diagnosis, we introduce TSAL into multi-symptom multi-label classification to actively select informative images for annotations.
+AL has been successfully deployed into semantic segmentation \cite{sun2015active}, image classification \cite{beluch2018power}, human pose estimation \cite{liu2017active}, \etc. These applications indicate that AL is a great choice for labeling efforts reduction.
+Besides, there have been many popular selection strategies in the literature, mainly including query by committee \cite{10.1145/130385.130417}, expected error reduction \cite{article}, expected model change \cite{inproceedings}, and uncertainty sampling \cite{LEWIS1994148}.
+These strategies are usually exploited for single-label classification tasks, which are not suitable for COVID-19 lung US image classification with complex multi-label feature behaviors.
+In this work, we introduce AL into multi-symptom multi-label classification to actively reduce the labeling efforts.